saitBaharoglu/EasyZeroo/README.md

 # HOW IT WORKS?
 This solution uses chrome bookmark to create a bookmark which executes a **JS** code.
 - Go **google** any subject, with ending your search with "**Wiki**" keyword
-- Click **EasyZero** bookmark, it will find the first wikipedia.org in the page, redirecting it to wikizeroo.org,
+- Click **EasyZeroo** bookmark, it will find the first wikipedia.org in the page, redirecting it to wikizeroo.org,
 - Please find the page :)

 # HOW TO INSTALL?